Probate the process

 Who do we help?

-Chris Strogen is a specialist probate solicitor who advises on estates and trusts of all sizes.
-From the straightforward to the complex to where there is an inheritance dispute or a claim is made against the estate, in all situations, Chris provides calm unflappable expert advice ensuring that probate and the distribution of the estate are achieved as quickly as possible.
+Chris Strogen and Judith Chesters are specialist probate solicitors who advises on estates and trusts of all sizes.
+From the straightforward to the complex to where there is an inheritance dispute or a claim is made against the estate, in all situations, Chris and Judith provide calm unflappable expert advice ensuring that probate and the distribution of the estate are achieved as quickly as possible.

 Why choose the probate solicitors at Evolve Family Law?

 Probate can be daunting if you aren’t an expert.
 You don’t want to face personal liability for your actions as an executor or criticisms from beneficiaries of the will or from those receiving the estate under intestacy rules because they don’t understand the timescales or the legal complexities of probate.
 That’s why it’s important to have an expert probate solicitor handling probate for you.
-Probate solicitor, Chris Strogen, simplifies the complex into easy-to-understand specialist advice taking a personal approach to each probate so you get both an efficient and empathetic service to achieve the accessing of funds and the distribution of inheritances and the estate as quickly and as stress-free as possible.
+Probate solicitors, Chris Strogen and Judith Chesters, simplify the complex into easy-to-understand specialist advice taking a personal approach to each probate so you get both an efficient and empathetic service to achieve the accessing of funds and the distribution of inheritances and the estate as quickly and as stress-free as possible.
+Chris and Judith work together closely as a team, supervised by one of the firm’s Directors.

 Probate – Your Questions Answered